PaingMinSoe/trainee-test/README.md

 composer install
 ```

-After all necessary packages are installed, create .env file by copying .env.example file and create a database for the project.
+After all necessary packages are installed, create .env file by referring to .env.example file and create a database for the project.
 After all the steps are done.
 Run the commands below and project setup will be completed.
 ```
 php artisan key:generate